aminomancer/uc.css.js/README.md

 #### [OS Detector](/JS/osDetector.uc.js):

-No longer required for duskFox, but I'm leaving it here since it might be useful to other people developing CSS themes for Firefox, since it lets you select for operating systems with 100% accuracy.<details><summary>💬 <i><b>More details...</b></i></summary>
+No longer required for duskFox, but I'm leaving it here since it might be useful to other people developing CSS themes for Firefox, since it lets you select for operating systems with 100% accuracy.<details><summary>💬 **_More details..._**</summary>

 This tiny setup script adds an attribute on the document element representing the operating system, so we can select it with CSS.
 For example `:root[operatingsystem="macosx"]` would select the root element only on macOS.
 You can usually use the new -moz-platform media query instead of this.